-$$D = T{C}/T{OSC}$$ (EQ.
+$$D = T{C}/T{OSC}$$

+(EQ.
 5)

-$$DT = (1-D) \cdot T{OSC} \qquad s \tag{EQ.
-6}$$
+$$DT = (1-D) \cdot T{OSC}$$

+s(EQ.
+6)

-Soft-Start Operation
+4.3 Soft-Start Operation

-The ISL6744 features a soft-start using an external capacitor in conjunction with an internal current source.
+The ISL6744A features a soft-start using an external capacitor in conjunction with an internal current source.
 Soft-start reduces stresses and surge currents during start-up.

-The oscillator capacitor signal, C_T , is compared to the soft-start voltage, SS, in the SS comparator which drives the PWM latch.
-While the SS voltage is less than 3.5V, duty cycle is limited.
+The oscillator capacitor signal (C_T) is compared to the soft-start voltage (SS) in the SS comparator, which drives the PWM latch.
+Duty cycle is limited while the SS voltage is less than 3.5V.
 The output pulse width increases as the soft-start capacitor voltage increases up to 3.5V.
 This has the effect of increasing the duty cycle from zero to the maximum pulse width during the soft-start period.
-When the soft-start voltage exceeds 3.5V, soft-start is completed.
+When the soft-start voltage exceeds 3.5V, soft-start is complete.
 Soft-start occurs during start-up and after recovery from an overcurrent shutdown.
 The soft-start voltage is clamped to 4V.